 This is why the black kitchen is so challenging.
 Kitchens tend to be warm and casual gathering places.
 A black kitchen can feel like it should only be used to serve martinis.

-However this black trend can be found everywhere.
-Even casual spaces like laundry rooms are getting the glamour treatment.
+And yet this black trend can be found everywhere.
+Even casual spaces like laundry rooms are getting the glamour treatment during the black trend.

-Bathrooms are going glam in black.
+Bathrooms are going glam in black too.
 Look at this black soaker tub lined in brass below.

 For most of us, the best places to indulge in the black trend is in dining rooms and bedrooms.
-Smaller spaces where you can create a dramatic effect with paint, without committing to all those expensive black fixed elements that are hard to change out when suddenly you’re over it.
+These tend to be smaller spaces where you can create a dramatic effect with paint, without committing to all those expensive black fixed elements that are hard to change out when suddenly you’re over it.

-Something to notice as you scroll through all these beautiful images is that it would be very difficult to pinpoint the undertone of the blacks.
+Something to notice as you scroll through all these beautiful images is that it would be very difficult to pinpoint the undertone of the blacks in these rooms.
 And when you’re shopping for a black chair to work with this black marble fireplace, it’s really not going to be necessary to worry about whether the black has the right undertone to work with the marble in most cases.

 When will we see the return of the dreaded black leather sofa?